 - Do not heat and place the wheat pack on or in bedding.
 Blankets trap the product’s heat and may cause it to ignite.

 - Allow the wheat pack to cool completely each time before reheating.

 - If you notice a burning smell, let the bag cool and then dispose of the bag — it is no longer safe to use.

 Candles, matches and lighters

-Candles are sweet-smelling and trendy but they are among the most common cause of fires in a home.
-Extinguish a candle prior to leaving a room or before going to sleep.
+Candles make your home smell nice, but they are among the most common cause of fires in a home.
+Blow out a candle before leaving the room or before going to sleep.
 Ensure the wick ember is no longer glowing.

 Children are naturally inquisitive.
 Lighters and matches can be dangerous in the hands of children.

 - Store matches and lighters in a safe place, out of reach of children.

 - Never leave children alone with any open flame.